-Teaching kids to tie shoes can be just as frustrating as potty training.
+Teaching kids how to tie shoes can be just as frustrating as potty training.
 But the frustration isn’t simply a parental trait.
-Kids get frustrated too, mostly because learning how to tie shoes requires fine motor skills that many children are still developing.
+Kids get frustrated too, mostly because learning how to tie shoelaces requires fine motor skills that many children are still developing.
 Getting the bunny to run around the tree and find the hole requires nimble fingers.
-Combine unpracticed fingers with impatient parents and learning how to tie shoes shoe becomes a recipe for disaster.
-Fortunately, there’s good news for pissed off parents.
-The best knots for shoe tying are far from traditional but help kids immensely.
+Combine unpracticed fingers with impatient parents who don’t really know how to teach kids to tie shoes and suddenly tying shoes becomes a recipe for disaster.
+Fortunately, there’s good news for pissed-off parents.
+The best knots for shoe-tying are far from traditional but help kids immensely.

 How to Teach a Kid to Tie Shoes